Fretle Stuff > organisations > Fenians

-Barry, Liam 2006, Voices from the Tomb: A Biographical Dictionary of the 62 Fenians Transported to Western Australia, Murdoch University.
+Barry, Liam 2006, Voices from the Tomb: A Biographical Dictionary of the 62 Fenians Transported to Western Australia, National Gaelic Publications.

 Fennell, Thomas McCarthy 2000, Voyage of the Hougoumont and Life at Fremantle, ed Philip Fennell & Marie King, privately published.

 Pease, Z.W.
 2002, The Catalpa Expedition, Hesperian Press.

 Reece, Bob ed.
 1991, Exiles from Erin: Convict Lives in Ireland and Australia, Macmillan.

 Waters, Ormonde D.P.
 2011, The Fenian Wild Geese, Catalpa Publications.

 Graham, Allen 2007, 'Patrick Moloney: the story of a Femantle publican and his connection to the Fenian Fright of 1881', Fremantle Studies, 5: 40-62.

 Heseltine, William 2004, 'The escape of the military Fenians from Fremantle Prison: the warders' perspective', Fremantle Studies, 3: 26-45.

 Murray, Sandra 2007, 'Escape!
 Fremantle to Freedom: an exhibition on the Irish Fenian convicts and their bold escape from the Fremantle Prison to America', Fremantle Studies, 5: 74-86.

 Oldman, Diane, 'Traitors or heroes', PDF doc on this site.